Hieromon/AutoConnect/mkdocs/adconnection.md

 </tr>
 </table>

-## Detection of connection establishment to AP
+## Detects connection establishment to AP

 The Sketch can detect that the ESP module has established a WiFi connection as a station to the access point.
 The [AutoConnect::begin](api.md#begin) or [AutoConnect::handleClient](api.md#handleclient) will transit the control temporarily to the function in the Sketch registered by [AutoConnect::onConnect](api.md#onconnect) when the ESP module establish a WiFi connection.
 The **ConnectExit** function registered with [AutoConnect::onConnect](api.md#onconnect) should have the following types and arguments: